 When the immune system gets worn down, overstimulated, or simply becomes unbalanced, chances are you’re going to notice.
 That’s why a balanced, resilient immune system is key to maintaining year-round wellness and vitality for the long haul.
 Taking an effective, high-quality probiotic like Hyperbiotics Immune can balance and fortify your immune system from the inside out.

 • Bone Health: More than half of Americans are affected by some bone or joint condition, and research shows that probiotics have the potential to optimize bone and joint strength as well as longevity.
-A 2013 study from the University of Michigan found that the probiotic strain Lactobacillus reuteri supported bone density in male mice, while also demonstrating evidence of probiotic strains boosting antioxidants, and helping to slow the oxidation (or breakdown) of bones.
+A 2013 study from the Michigan State University found that the probiotic strain Lactobacillus reuteri supported bone density in male mice, while also demonstrating evidence of probiotic strains boosting antioxidants, and helping to slow the oxidation (or breakdown) of bones.2

 For men and women alike, probiotics can have a big impact in supporting our foundational health.
 Remember that not all probiotics are created equally.
 While you can find these naturally residing bacteria in many foods, a quality supplement taken daily can offer more targeted and direct support for digestive, immune, heart and bone health.